julihoh/pdf_annotation_fix/README.md

 You can either use the command line app or try the [web app](https://julihoh.github.io/pdf_annotation_fix/web-app/dist/index.html) hosted on GitHub Pages.

+### Web App

+Thanks to WebAssembly, you can also use this tool from the browser [here](https://julihoh.github.io/pdf_annotation_fix/web-app/dist/index.html).

+The web app runs entirely in the browser and the PDF is never sent anywhere.

+The source code can be found under `web-app` directory of this repository.

 ### Command Line

 You need to have a working [rust toolchain installed](https://www.rust-lang.org/tools/install).